.......Conclusion

 Six ʻO Clock News

-The dead, emaciated body of Kaipo Kaʻululau was discovered in his Maili home on Kaukamana street this morning.
+The dead, emaciated body of Kaipo Kaʻululau was discovered in his Maili home on Kaukamana Street this morning.
 He was sitting in the upstairs office of his house.
 The medical examiner concludes that Kaʻululau starved himself to death.
-He leaves behind a manuscript which he submitted to his publishers before dying.
-The publishers say the book titled, "Horatio; I knew him Ananda," should be in stores by October.
+He leaves behind a manuscript he had submitted to his publishers before dying.
+The publishers say the book, "Horatio; I knew him Ananda," should be in stores by October.

 No comments: